 A well-structured data science notebook can greatly improve the readability and maintainability of your work, making it easier for others to understand and build upon.
 An example structure for a data science notebook might include the following sections:

-By following this sample structure, you can create a well-organised and comprehensive data science notebook that effectively communicates your analysis process and findings.
+By following this sample structure, you can create a well-organized and comprehensive data science notebook that effectively communicates your analysis process and findings.

 2. Use markdown cells for documentation and explanation